hypertidy/granulated/README.md

--   I have become accustomed to treating raster data in the abstract, there is properties *dimension*, *extent*, *projection* and most work revolves around that - in raster package, data is stored (when it’s materialized) in flat column form - grd and granulated aim to capture that abstracted space and the missing pieces in R and we’ll work out the spaces in between
+-   I have become accustomed to treating raster data in the abstract, there is properties *dimension*, *extent*, *projection* and most work revolves around that - in raster package, data is stored (when it’s materialized) in flat column form, almost never does the actual dimensionality impact the storage of the data
 -   the raster package provides excellent support for almost everything here (!) but, it is subject to the turbulence and uncertain future of sp et al.

+… grd and granulated aim to capture that abstracted space and the missing pieces in R and we’ll work out the spaces in between.

 Despite some heroic efforts (raster, stars, ggspatial, lazyraster, grd, rayvista, …) there’s no easy *canvas* support in R, ‘here’s my domain